- Digital Humanities Working Group (DHWG)

 - Digital Library of the Caribbean (dLOC)

-Prior to joining the UF Libraries in 2007, she taught undergraduate digital humanities courses and graduate writing courses, as well as workshops on digital technologies.
-Her current research explores methods to digitally represent and contextualize archival materials, as well as other issues related to the digital humanities, digital scholarship, and the full data curation lifecycle.
-She has published refereed articles on collaborative international digital libraries, digital media, library and information science, open access, and literature; and she co-edited a collection on digital representations of history and memory, Playing the Past: Video Games, History, and Memory.
+She has been the principal investigator, co-PI, and investigator on many grants (full list in CV), including co-principal investigator on the ARL PD Bank, a digital scholarship project to centrally collect academic library job position descriptions to support transformational changes in academia in the digital age.
+Prior to joining the UF Libraries in 2007, she taught undergraduate Digital Humanities courses and graduate writing courses, as well as workshops on digital technologies.
+Her current research explores methods, practices, formal and informal structures, and other socio-technical supports for collaborative scholarly and library practices with digital scholarship and data curation.
+She has published refereed articles on data curation, digital scholarship, collaborative international digital libraries, library and information science, digital media, open access, and literature; and she co-edited a collection on digital representations of history and memory, Playing the Past: Video Games, History, and Memory.

 She’s in a video on collaboration with Libraries and Research Computing for scholarship in the digital age, which can be seen below.